C.22 Procedures for Changes in Graduate Curricula

 4. Procedures for Modifying and/or Deleting Graduate Courses or Programs

 1. Approval for modifications and deletions of existing courses and programs is secured through the use of a Petition for New and Modified Graduate Course.
 Each course or program to be modified or deleted must be listed on a separate petition.
-The proposal is to be prepared as a petition with the members of the program and must be approved by the department chair, the graduate program director, the college level Graduate Council, the dean of the college that will have the primary evaluation responsibility for the course or program, the director of Graduate Studies, and the provost.
+The proposal is to be prepared as a petition with the members of the program and must be approved by the department chair, the Dean, School of Graduate Studies, the college level Graduate Council, the dean of the college that will have the primary evaluation responsibility for the course or program, the Dean, School of Graduate Studies, and the provost.
 A department is defined for this purpose as an academic discipline.

-To be counted toward a second degree program, the petition must also be recommended by the graduate program director and the dean of the college of that program.
+To be counted toward a second degree program, the petition must also be recommended by the Dean, School of Graduate Studies and the dean of the college of that program.

 1. Minor modifications of existing courses are not required to be submitted on petitions.
 The procedure for minor modifications is described in section b. below.
 Minor modifications include such things as changes in course title, course number in which the course level remains the same, prefix if the proposed prefix has been officially approved for use, course description, and prerequisite where the change is necessary because of a change in the title or number of the prerequisite course.